For Prospective Students

 How Appointments Are Determined

-- As part of the admissions process, admitted students are selected for fellowship or teaching associate (TA) positions for their first year.
+- As part of the admissions process, all officially admitted students (domestic and international) are selected for fellowship or teaching associate (TA) positions for their first year.

 - No additional materials or steps are required to be considered for these appointments.